thirstycode/Raspi-output-catcher/README.md

 -	04:09:06 PM 13 06 --> some error with following having username manushi.chillar.insta
 -	04:07:22 PM 13 06 --> some error with following having username angelinajolie143
 -	03:28:41 PM 13 06 --> some error with unfollowing having username disha.patani.updates
--	03:28:20 PM 13 06 --> some error with unfollowing having username realshrutihaasan
--	02:43:41 PM 13 06 --> total users unfollowed from disha.patani.updates - 100
--	02:43:20 PM 13 06 --> total users unfollowed from realshrutihaasan - 82
+-	03:28:20 PM 13 06 --> some error with unfollowing having username realshrutihaasa-	02:43:20 PM 13 06 --> total users unfollowed from realshrutihaasan - 82
 -	02:43:10 PM 13 06 --> some error with following having username tamannaah.143
 -	02:41:12 PM 13 06 --> More following detected for disha.patani.updates.
 Starting unfollow process
 -	02:40:56 PM 13 06 --> More following detected for realshrutihaasan.
 Starting unfollow process